 3. recipients

-We treat your personal data with care and confidentiality and will only disclose it to the following recipients to the extent set out below and not beyond.
+We treat your personal data confidentially and carefully.
+We only pass it on to the following recipients to the extent specified:

 3.1 a) Transfers to webmasters

-In the context of providing payment services, we transmit your data to our client or your contractual partner, or we make your data available for retrieval.
+As part of the payment service, we transmit your data to the respective webmaster (i.e. our client or your contractual partner) or make your data available for retrieval.

 3.1 b) Transmission of data to technical service providers (order processors)

-We transmit your data to external technical service providers who, for example, enable us to provide payment service or support via the website or customer service.
-This also includes hosting providers as well as printing service providers, both located in Germany.
-Data is only passed on on the basis of agreements in which the service providers undertake to comply with strict contractual requirements for the protection of your data, to process data exclusively on our instructions, and not to pass it on to third parties.
-There is no transfer to third countries.
+We transfer your data to technical service providers who support us in the operation of our systems.
+These include, for example, hosting or printing service providers based in Germany.
+Data is only passed on on the basis of a contract in which the service providers undertake to process the data exclusively on our instructions, not to pass it on to third parties and to comply with high data protection standards.
+Data is not transferred to countries outside the EU.

 3.1 c) Transmission of data to third parties

-3.1 d) Data transfers to third countries outside the EEA
+3.1 d) Data transfers to third countries outside the EU or the EEA

-• The transfer is necessary for the fulfillment of contractual obligations.
+• the transfer is necessary for the fulfilment of the contract.

 4. storage period

-We store your personal data as long as it is necessary for the fulfillment of our contractual or legal obligations.
-Thus, we generally store the data as long as we are obliged or authorized to do so by legal requirements or contractual agreements.
-If the data is no longer required for the fulfillment of such obligations, it will be deleted regularly and promptly unless its further processing is necessary for the protection of legitimate contractual or public interests.
-Your personal data, which you have provided to us in the context of initiating a contract, will be deleted if a contract is not concluded or after the inquiry has been dealt with and there are no statutory retention or verification periods to the contrary.
+We store your personal data for as long as is necessary to fulfil our contractual or legal obligations.
+This means that we generally store your data for as long as we are obliged or authorised to do so by law or contractual regulations.
+As soon as the data is no longer required for these purposes, it is deleted regularly and promptly, unless we need to continue processing it in order to protect legitimate contractual or public interests.

 5. data security when visiting the website

-We also use appropriate technical and organizational security measures to protect your data against accidental or intentional manipulation, partial or complete loss, destruction, or against unauthorized access by third parties.
-Our security measures are continuously improved in line with technological developments.
+In addition, we use suitable technical and organisational security measures to protect your data against accidental or intentional manipulation, partial or complete loss, destruction or unauthorised access by third parties.
+Our security measures are regularly updated in line with the state of the art.

 6. information on your rights of objection

-Please note that you may not be able to use the website or services, or only to a limited extent, if you do not provide us with certain data or if you object to the use of this data.
-The objection can be submitted informally by email to service@compay.de.
+Please note that the use of our website or services may be restricted if you do not provide certain data or object to the processing.
+You can send your objection informally by e-mail to service@compay.de.

 7. your further data subject rights and control options